Skip to content

 Problem: Route Explosion with Closures

 When using variable capture, each unique combination of captured variables creates a separate route.
-This becomes problematic with dynamic data like table rows:
+This becomes problematic with things like table rows where each action becomes a new route and nothing shared:

 ;; BAD: Creates separate handler for each row × action combination